 - If you are leaving Main Street USA (Magic Kingdom) after the fireworks show, walk through the souvenir shops.
-They are all interconnected and not many people use this route (less crowded).
+They are all interconnected, and not many people use this route (less crowded).
 There are also walkways behind the shops that are usually opened up around park closing time.
 They can also be a quicker path to the exits.

-Disney World Money Saving Tips and Tricks
+Money – Disney World Tips and Tricks

 There are endless ways to have fun at Disney World.
 There are also endless ways to spend money!
 Here are a few Disney World tips and tricks that can save you some cash.

 - Many off-site hotels participate in discounted rates for AAA members.
 Joining AAA is inexpensive, so you may end up saving more in discounts than it costs you to join.